uwedisch/csdig/README.md

 csdig-knx is a Bash script: <code>csdig.sh</code>.

 ### Intention
-Scanning with csdig-knx is much more robust than scanning with KNXmap alone.
+Scanning with csdig-knx is much more robust than scanning with KNXmap itself.
 Obstacles while scanning in the wild are:
 * Missing compatibility (not all KNXnet/IP / KNX TP devices are certified)
 * High latencies (running into timeouts)
 * Network congestions (loss of datagrams)